Maria-Wiatr/Report_AWSD/README.md

 This interactive Power BI report presents major security incidents affecting humanitarian personnel worldwide, using data from the [Aid Worker Security Database (AWSD)](https://www.aidworkersecurity.org/).
 It supports self-directed exploration of nearly three decades of AWSD records.

-Built as part of a master’s dissertation at NOVA Information Management School, 2026.

 🔗 [View the live report](https://maria-wiatr.github.io/Report_AWSD_em/) 🔗